 We refer to the last two to three inches of the rectum as the anal canal.
 Its lining is not of mucus but squamous epithelium.
 Several blood vessels are present in this region, and their inflammation is known as piles or haemorrhoids.
-An external sphincter muscle location is at the distal end of the canal and an internal sphincter at its proximal end.
+An external sphincter muscle is located at the distal end of the canal, and an internal sphincter is at its proximal end.
 The former is under voluntary control, while the latter is an involuntary muscle.
 Levator ani muscles assist the above sphincters during defecation.

 The ideal pattern of colonic treatments includes three alkalising colon hydrotherapy treatments with sodium bicarbonate, one anti-parasitic implant on the first treatment, one liver and gall bladder stimulating herbal implant on the second treatment, and high strength probiotic implant on the third colonic.

 Intestinal movements are of four types: haustral churning, peristalsis, mass peristalsis, and antiperistalsis.
-Also, haustral churning involves the filling, distension and contraction of a haustrum.
+Also, haustral churning involves a haustrum’s filling, distension and contraction.
 It moves chyme from one haustrum to the next.
 Peristalsis is the slow, wavelike contractions of the longitudinal and circular muscles.
 It also aids in the forward movement of the chyme.
 Mass peristalsis refers to muscular peristaltic contractions in the sigmoid colon.
 Thus, it pushes its contents into the rectum before defecation.

 Most digestion and absorption are complete when the chyme reaches the cecum.
 The primary function of the large intestine is the formation and elimination of faeces.
-Faeces consists of undigested food residues, intestinal epithelium and mucus, bacteria, and water.
+Faeces consist of undigested food residues, intestinal epithelium and mucus, bacteria, and water.
 Ranklin, Bargen, and Buie consider the colon divisible into right and left halves.
-The right portion is concerned with digestion and absorption, while the left part is concerned with the storage of intestinal debris.
+The right portion is concerned with digestion and absorption, while the left is concerned with storing intestinal debris.
 The ileocecal valve permits unabsorbed material to enter the cecum.
 Moreover, it prevents colon bacteria from entering the ileum.